infinit/elle/protocol/readme.md

 ## Motivation

-The [reactor](/reactor) provides a robust way to establish connection through sockets.
-From there, we need to setup a sustainable solution to communicate.
-Unification and versioning of the communication protocol it is mandatory for robustness.
-Protocol provides all those features.
+The [reactor](/reactor) allows for establishing connection via sockets.
+From there, we need to set up a robust and sustainable solution to communicate.
+Protocol provides unification and versioning for communications.

 The `ChanneledStream` acts as a [multiplexer/demultiplexer](https://en.wikipedia.org/wiki/Multiplexing).
 You can have an unlimited number of separated and manageable channels in a single stream.